-During the run up to Release C, advertised as Europe’s biggest Banking integration to date, an issue was found that would inhibit around 3500 colleagues from using the new applications after the go-live weekend.
-This project had been running for some time with little movement until Alan was asked to take over the role of Integration Project Manager
+Advertised as Europe’s biggest Banking integration to date, Alan was seconded into Release C for LBG.
+An issue had been identified that would affect 3500 colleagues post the go-live weekend.
+The project had been running for some time with little movement until Alan was asked to take over the role of Integration Project Manager.

-Whilst working to ensure continued access to current applications, Alan had to ensure full investigations were completed on all applications used by each of the business areas, roles and personnel as many of these would require authentication with the Login ID.
+While working to ensure continued access to current applications, Alan managed the investigations into all applications used by every business area, role and all personnel as many of these would require authentication with the Login ID.
 An understanding had to be gained of the upstream and downstream relationships, interfaces and links of these initial applications.
 Application authentication with the Login ID fell into 2 categories: